 1. Turkey - £6.66/$8.95/€7.97

-At the other end of the scale, the cheapest OECD country for groceries is Turkey, with an average weekly cost of just £6.66.
+At the other end of the scale, the cheapest OECD country for groceries is Turkey, with the average cost of a weekly shop at just £6.66.

 Prices in Turkey are extremely low, with the cost of an average grocery basket coming in at over five times cheaper than that in the most expensive country, Switzerland.

 The second cheapest country overall is Colombia, with an average weekly shop cost of £7.22.

 Among the cheapest items to buy in the country include cheese (£0.77 for 350g) and beef (£0.34 for 100g).

 Another very affordable European country when it comes to groceries is Poland, with the average cost of a weekly shop at just £9.19.

 Milk is one of the most affordable items in a weekly shop here, with a litre costing just £0.49 on average.